FIND YOUR SIZE (HATS GUIDE)

 Avoid always hanging the hat on the same side.

-To remove dust, use a clean hair brush and comb the fibers in its natural direction or simply clean with a non-stick tape.
-Then to disinfect and rejuvenate the felt but also to remove small stains use a vaporizer or a steam iron and with a clean white cloth clean with a light circular motion, without excessive pressure.
+To remove dust, use a clean bristle brush and comb the fibers in their natural direction, or simply clean with an anti-stick tape.
+Then to disinfect and revitalize the felt and also to remove small stains use a steamer or a steam iron and with a clean white cloth clean with a light circular motion, without excessive pressure.

 If the hat gets wet, hit it with a soft cloth and let it dry in a ventilated area away from heat.